 Since the last accreditation site visit, the college revised the mission statement in 2004 and again in 2007.
-Annual reviews are conducted by the College Council, which represents the Academic Senate, faculty and classified unions, confidential employees, management, and the President's Cabinet.
-A revision of the mission statement would go through College Council and on to the Board of Trustees for approval.
+The revision includes all of the major stakeholders in the review process and is approved by the Board of Trustees.
 The mission statement is in all major college publications, in the Board of Trustees agenda, and on the college website.